Deadly storms hit southern parts of the US | DW | 13.04.2020

 The American Meteorological Society said: "Do not let the virus prevent you from seeking shelter in a tornado.
 If a public tornado shelter is your best available refuge from severe weather, take steps to ensure you follow CDC [federal] guidelines for physical distancing and disease prevention."

 The severe weather wrought descruction from Louisiana to the Appalachian Mountains on Sunday overnight into Monday.
-Flooding, mudslides and downed trees knocked out power for 750,000 people, and damaged hundreds of homes and buildings throughout the region.
+Flooding, mudslides and downed trees knocked out power for more than 1 million homes and businesses, and damaged buildings throughout the region.

 Mississippi Governor Tate Reeves tweeted that he had declared a state of emergency "to protect the health and safety of Mississippians in response to the severe tornadoes and storms hitting across the state."